victor-dp/robosat_geoc/docs/tools.md

 Inputs:
- raster                             path to the raster to tile [required] --config CONFIG                    path to config file [required if RSP_CONFIG env var is not set] --no_data NO_DATA                  color considered as no data [0-255].
-If set, skip related tile
+ raster                             path to the raster to tile [required] --config CONFIG                    path to config file [required if RSP_CONFIG env var is not set] --no_data NO_DATA                  no data value [0-255].
+If set, skip tile with at least one no data border

 Output:
  out                                output directory path [required]